OmarShehata/Airena/README.md

 * Clone/download this repository
 * Run `npm install` to install dependencies
 * Run `node airena.js` to initiate the server
-* Open http://localhost:5000 in your browser
+* Open http://localhost:5000 in your browser *(this will automatically create a room)*
-* Open another tab to see the multiplayer in action!
+* Copy the URL with the room ID into a new tab to see the multiplayer in action!

 ### Vision
 I'd love to decouple the "code and run" mechanic from the game itself, so it can be used as a module to drop in in any other game or simulation.